bookingcom/shipper/rfcs/README.md

             - How do I cordon a cluster?
             - How do I drain a cordoned cluster?
     - User manual
-        - Where do I look for problems
+        - How do I use Shipper?
+        - Knowledge base of problems, solutions and possible and workarounds

 ### Support and announcements